Business decision making | Materiality assessment vs. hotspot analysis

 Materiality Assessment Based on Stakeholder Dialogue

 A materiality assessment is often conducted through stakeholder dialogue.
 By asking stakeholders what they value, you get an impression of what matters to them.
-Of course, this is quite a subjective and labour-intensive approach, but it really helps you to understand what your stakeholders consider important.
+Of course, this is quite a subjective and labor-intensive approach, but it really helps you to understand what your stakeholders consider important.
 When conducting a materiality assessment, it’s important to define your goal and scope.
 To put it simply: which stakeholders and what impacts do you involve?
 And which stakeholders and what impacts do you leave out?
 Furthermore, you have to be aware of the role your company, business model, product or brand plays for these stakeholders to provide the right context.

 Hotspot Analysis Calculates Sustainable Impact

 A totally different approach is identifying hotspots through life cycle assessment (LCA).
 Here, you model and calculate the impact of your products throughout their life cycle, from extracting raw materials to end of life.
 This gives you a more objective idea about your impacts.
-You can identify where your impact is biggest – so called hotspots for improvement – and which stakeholders are involved in this impact.
-This will give you a more concrete starting point for discussions with relevant stakeholders, as you know what needs to be improved; for that reason, Hotspot Analysis can provide also a solid guidance on how to choose a new business model.
+You can identify where your impact is biggest – so-called hotspots for improvement – and which stakeholders are involved in this impact.
+This will give you a more concrete starting point for discussions with relevant stakeholders, as you know what needs to be improved; for that reason, Hotspot Analysis can provide also solid guidance on how to choose a new business model.

 Perception or Reality

 A materiality assessment definitely engages your stakeholders.
 Since many of them will be involved in sustainability as well, a materiality assessment will help you create a platform for change.
 It also gives you an idea of what matters to your stakeholders, so it gives you guidance for what to act upon.
 However, a materiality assessment is merely based on the perception of what’s important.
-What it doesn’t do is establish objectively where your product or organisation has a significant impact.
+What it doesn’t do is establish objectively where your product or organization has a significant impact.
 That’s where life cycle assessment comes in, as it can pinpoint hotspots for improvement.
 Put simply: life cycle assessment is more reality- and science-based.
-Furthermore, LCA uses your product or service as a starting point, instead of focusing on the level of the organisation.
+Furthermore, LCA uses your product or service as a starting point, instead of focusing on the level of the organization.
 That makes it easier to show where the business value is, as it is directly linked to a particular stage in the product life cycle.

 Busting Sustainability Myths

 Sustainability is on most companies’ agendas, and it is clear that nobody can tackle all issues.
 Prioritization through materiality assessment is very much needed.
 The key issue is how to avoid groupthink and how to focus on the really relevant issues, beyond perception.
 Science-based guidance is fundamental for real sustainable improvement or change, as is choosing the right sustainable business model for your goals.
-LCA has a 25 years track record to develop a consistent and science based view.
+LCA has a 25 years track record to develop a consistent and science-based view.
 LCA has been often a myth buster, and although some people do not like that, it’s essential in a well-managed company.